-The Australian Medical Council has a role in setting standards for elements of the prevocational phase of the medical education continuum, including intern training accreditation and accreditation of providers of international medical graduate assessment processes.
-These functions are described in further detail below.
-The Prevocational Standards Accreditation Committee, reporting to the AMC Directors, oversees these accreditation functions.
+The Australian Medical Council sets standards for elements of the prevocational phase of the medical education continuum, including intern training accreditation and programs that assess certain cohorts of international medical graduates.

 Intern training accreditation authorities and the national framework for medical internship

 The AMC develops national guidance and standards on internship on behalf of the Medical Board of Australia.
 It has developed standards and procedures for accreditation and monitoring of the eight state based intern training accreditation authorities.

 For further information, please click here.